mszyld/CS50-AI-Python-Projects/README.md

 - 4b.
 Nim: an AI that teaches itself to play [Nim](https://en.wikipedia.org/wiki/Nim) through reinforcement learning.
 - 5a.
 Traffic: an AI that identifies with >95% accuracy which of the 43 categories matches that of a traffic sign in a photograph, by training a neural network on the [GTSRB](https://www.google.com/search?q=GTSRB) dataset.
 - 6a.
 Parser: an AI that parses sentences and extracts noun phrases using Natural Language Toolkit package NLTK.
 - 6b.
-Questions: in progress.
+Questions: an AI that answers questions based both on term frequency and inverse document frequency for the words in the query.

 For more information on all these projects see https://cs50.harvard.edu/ai/2020/projects/